ARMmbed/GettingStartedmbedOS/Docs/GettingStartedmbedOS.md

 The Getting Started section reviews the basics of creating an mbed OS application.
 We'll discuss how we write and build programs, and how they can be flashed to the boards.

-Other sections on our website will introduce you to specific tools, such as the [testing,](http://mbed.com/en/development/software/tools/testing/) [security tools,](http://mbed.com/en/technologies/security/) and of course [mbed OS.](http://mbed.com/en/development/software/mbed-os//)
+Other sections on our website will introduce you to specific tools, such as  [testing](http://mbed.com/en/development/software/tools/testing/), [security](http://mbed.com/en/technologies/security/), and of course [mbed OS](http://mbed.com/en/development/software/mbed-os/).

-If you're not sure what it is you're supposed to program, read [What is mbed?](http://mbed.com/en/about-mbed/what-mbed/) and then come back.
+If you're not sure what it is you're supposed to program, read [What is mbed?](http://mbed.com/en/about-mbed/what-mbed/), and then come back.

 ## What's new with mbed: yotta build and registry